2017 Tax Cuts and Jobs Act:

 The amount of a charitable deduction a donor can deduct is limited to a percentage of the donor’s “contribution base,” which is essentially a donor’s adjusted gross income (AGI).

 Prior to the Act, deductions for cash donations were generally limited to 30 percent of a donor’s AGI for gifts to most private foundations, and 50 percent of a donor’s AGI for gifts to public charities (such as FFTC) and certain private foundations.
 Under the Act, the 50 percent cap is increased to 60 percent for gifts to public charities and certain private foundations.

 Key takeaway: The increased 60 percent cap will apply to gifts to FFTC, including contributions to FFTC donor advised funds, subsidiary foundations and other funds we manage.
 The 30 percent cap remains in place for most private foundations.

 Increased Standard Deduction

 Under both current law and the Act, only taxpayers who itemize their deductions can claim the charitable deduction for donations.
 Under the Act, the standard deduction is nearly doubled for all taxpayers.
-For example, the standard deduction for married individuals filing jointly will increase from $12,700 to $24,000.
+For example, the standard deduction for married individuals filing jointly increased from $12,700 in 2017 to $27,200 in 2023.